-Proposal 1 - Election of Directors (page 4)
+Proposal 1 - Election of Directors (page 5)

-After careful consideration, our Board of Directors (the "Board"), with each nominee abstaining on the vote for herself or himself, nominated the ten director candidates identified below for election at the 2022 Annual Meeting of Stockholders, to hold office until the next succeeding annual meeting of stockholders or until their successors have been duly elected or appointed and qualified.
+After careful consideration, our Board of Directors (the "Board"), with each nominee abstaining on the vote for herself or himself, nominated the nine director candidates identified below for election at the annual meeting, to hold office until the next succeeding annual meeting of stockholders or until their successors have been duly elected or appointed and qualified.
 All nominees are current members of the Board.